shivangi-javia/inactive-user-deletion/README.md

    - **Delete After Inactive Days**:
      - Set the number of days of inactivity before the user is deleted.
      - **Default value**: 45 days.

+   - **Assign Posts Before Deletion**:
+     - Select a user (admin or another user) to whom the posts of the inactive user will be assigned before deletion.
+     - **Default value**: Select the "admin" or any other user as needed.

    - **First Warning**:
      - **Days Before First Warning Email**: Set how many days before deletion the first warning email should be sent.